 In an effort to prevent fraud and identity theft, the Centers for Medicare & Medicaid Services (CMS) will mail new Medicare cards nationwide between April 2018 and April 2019.
-Medicare will start mailing the new cards in July 2018 to beneficiaries in Washington state.
+Medicare started mailing the new cards in September 2018 to beneficiaries in Washington state.
 Your new card will have a new Medicare number that's unique to you - instead of your Social Security Number.

 What you need to know about your new Medicare card